JustBluffing/DrawbotDaVinci/README.md

 to .vscode subfolder in RP2040.

 After that you can use Visual Studio Code to cofigure and build new .uf2 files using CMake.

+Latest working firmware is the grblHAL.uf2 file found in the main page of DrawbotDaVinci